 During the planning phase you will organize a meeting with key stakeholders of this PoC.
 At minimum, you should have representatives from IT (mainly the ones that are responsible for your Cloud workloads), Security Operations, and Security Governance.
 The intent of this phase is to determine the answers for the following items:

 At the end of this phase you have the first checkpoint (A).
 On this checkpoint you should document the following items:

 This phase will focus on the implementation of the requirements.
 When going through those requirements, make sure to document everything that needs to be changed in the environment.
 One classic example is when the members of the Team that are implementing Security Center don’t have the right level of permission in all subscriptions.
 This can cause delays if the team that is implementing Security Center is not the same team that manages Azure Identity.
 For this reason, it becomes critical to involve the right stakeholders since the planning phase.

 At the end of this phase you have the second checkpoint (B).
 On this checkpoint you should document the following items:

 Implementation and validation

-Now you are ready to flip the switch and upgrade from Free to Standard tier, and once you do that the next step is the implementation of the scenarios that you established during the planning phase.
+Now you are ready to flip the switch and upgrade from Free to Azure Defender, and once you do that the next step is the implementation of the scenarios that you established during the planning phase.
 Here are the most common scenarios that are covered during a PoC: